 Introduction to ASP.NET Session

-ASP.NET Session is simply a state from where we can retrieve the values of the user and stores it in the web page session.
-It is way in ASP.NET to ensure that the information which is passed from one page to another.
-Whenever the user makes interaction with any application on the website, firstly it enables the start of the new session and users to do many operations like reading and write on the websites.
-These values can be stored therein session object which will be stored on a server-side.
-Also for that particular user, it can use that value in any of the pages on the same website.
+ASP.NET Session is simply a state from which we can retrieve the user’s values and store them in the web page session.
+It is the way in ASP.NET to ensure that the information is passed from one page to another.
+Whenever the user interacts with any application on the website, firstly, it enables the start of the new session and users to do many operations like reading and writing on the websites.
+These values can be stored in the session object, which will be stored on the server side.
+Also, for that particular user, it can use that value on any page on the same website.
 So, every value has a unique ID.

 When does the ASP.NET Session Start?

-We all must have a basic question that when does it exactly start.
-So, it will start when we hit the website.
+We all must have a basic question when does it exactly start?
+So, it will begin when we hit the website.
 The ASP.NET session will be generated as soon as the first request has been made to the web application.
-By default, the session state is in Process. when a user hits any website or an application very first time, then and there itself session get started.
-If the user is not active or doesn’t do anything for a longer duration of time on the same page, the server places the session memory which is allocated for the user.
-Now, if again the user hits the page after session expiration then a new session is created again and that will be assigned for the user request.
-As it is server-side functionality, Session variables are not accessible by the web site user.
+By default, the session state is in Process.
+The session starts when a user hits any website or application for the first time.
+If the user is inactive or doesn’t do anything longer on the same page, the server places the session memory allocated for the user.
+Now, if the user hits the page after the session expiration again, a new session will be created and assigned for the user request.
+As it is server-side functionality, Session variables are not accessible by the website user.

-Let’s have a look at how session get started in below 4 ways:
+Let’s have a look at how ASP.NET Session gets started in below four ways:

-1. When a user sends or requests for a URL which identifies an ASP.NET File in that application.
+1. When a user sends or requests for a URL that identifies an ASP.NET File in that application.
 Session_OnStart event procedure is included in Global.asa File for that application.

 2. The session object is used to store the user values.

-3. Whenever the server receives a request, which doesn’t have any valid SessionID cookie, automatically a new session gets started.
+3. Whenever the server receives a request with no valid SessionID cookie, a new session gets started.

 4. <OBJECT> tag is used by the Global.asa file to initiate an object with its session scope.
 Also, in an application, the user will request a .asp file.